 Passports Are the First Step in International Travel!In order to apply for entry into another country, you must have a passport that is valid for at least 6 months past your return date (and some countries require up to 18 months validity).
 If you do not currently have a passport with this validity, you should apply for a new passport immediately.
 See the State Department's website for instructions on how and where to apply for a new passport.

 Regular passport processing times can be anywhere from 4-8 weeks, depending on the time of year.
 Expedited passport services are available for an additional fee.
 General expedited services take 2-3 weeks door-to-door.
 However, there are faster expediting services through the Colorado Passport Agency if you are traveling within 14 days or need a passport to secure your visa within four weeks.
 Note that these timelines are currently much longer and appointment availability at the Colorado Passport Agency is extremely limited (see note at the top of this page).

-We also strongly recommend your emergency contacts have a valid passport.
+We also strongly recommend your emergency contacts have a valid passport, if possible.
 This way, not only will they be able to visit you (if applicable), but having a valid passport also ensures they would be able to come to you in case of emergency.

 What's the Deal with Visas?